-The maintenance dose is administered 2 weeks after the loading dose.
+\The first maintenance dose is administered 2 weeks after the loading dose.

 There is only limited evidence of the safety and efficacy of ravulizumab in patients weighing under 10 kg.
-The currently available data are described in section 4.8, but no dosage recommendations can be given for patients weighing under 10 kg.
+The currently available data are described in section "Undesirable effects", but no dosage recommendations can be given for patients weighing under 10 kg.